Dear students,

 world's first "test-tube" meat, a hamburger made from a cow's stem

+cells, will be produced this fall.
 Canada, Feb 19, 2012 - The world's first

 "test-tube" meat, a hamburger made from a cow's stem cells,